My Pan Started to Look Great and Ready for Cooking…Not Really!

 When you purchase a new carbon steel pan or skillet, they are NOT non-stick.
 You have to season them like I have described below.
 Make sure that you do not put your seasoned pan in the dishwasher or use soap to clean your pan after use.
 I just use a paper towel and wipe the pan clean, leaving a small amount of oil to protect it.
 If you use acidic foods like tomatoes in your pan, it will remove some of the seasonings but this is no big deal.
-All you have to do if some of the seasonings have been removed is to re-season it with one application of the potato process described above.
-You can use salt in the pan with water if some food gets stuck on the bottom of the pan.
+All you have to do if some of the seasonings have been removed is to re-season it with one application of the potato process described in one of my other articles.
+You can use salt in the pan with water if some food gets stuck on the bottom of the pan and then scrape them with an old credit card..
 I personally have never had to use this method to clean my pans.

 Carbon Steel Seasoning Keeps Coming Off….Why?